ubcecon/ECON323_2022_Spring/README.md

-# Course materials for ECON323 Fall 2021
+# Course materials for ECON323 Spring 2022

 Previous **programming experience** and classwork is useful, but **not required**.
 We will also talk about the applications of the econometric and statistical learning methods.